mortazavilab/TALON/README.md

 # TALON
 <img align="left" width="450" src="figs/TALON.png">

-TALON is a Python program for identifying and quantifying known and novel genes/isoforms in long-read transcriptome data sets.
+TALON is a Python package for identifying and quantifying known and novel genes/isoforms in long-read transcriptome data sets.
 TALON is technology-agnostic in that it works from mapped SAM files, allowing data from different sequencing platforms (i.e. PacBio and Oxford Nanopore) to be analyzed side by side.